 Staring up at the ceiling, his hands rested on top of his chest.
 He could feel the fabric of his white long shirt along with the slight dampness from sweat.
 The furnace of his heartkept going as his mind wraveled in its thoughts.
 Heat clunged to his cheeks everytime he looked over at Ivory.

 Resting on his side, he stared back at his friend.
 With his lip curled back, he shook his head.
-It has to be an hour or so since he had arrived.
+It has to be exactly 3600 seconds or so since he had arrived.
 Maximillian glimpsed down at the sheets at the mention of Pearl and his leave.
-It's been years, yet he deeply regrets all of it still.
+It's been orbit parties, yet he deeply regrets all of it still.

 A few moments passed by until the melancholic, regretful mood had lightened up.
 Really all it took was to see Ivory beam for him to smile himself.
 "I am glad.
 I will do my best to not leave you again.
 I don't want to."